dblanding/micro-circuit-python-talk/notes.md

 ## OSError: [Errno 12] ENOMEM / Garbage Collection

 * Getting OSError: [Errno 12] ENOMEM (Error NO MEMory)
-    * My main while loop was chewing through all its memeory
+    * My main while loop was chewing through all its memory
     * Program wouldn't run a full day
     * Added the following lines into loop
     * The free memory would print every 10 minutes and just kept going down until there was none left